Bayesian Inference over the Stiefel Manifold via the Givens Representation: Introduction

-In Section~\ref{related} we discuss existing methods for Bayesian inference over the Stiefel manifold and the difficulty in implementing these methods in a general Bayesian inference framework.
-In Section~\ref{Givens} we describe the Givens representation by first introducing the Givens reduction algorithm and then connecting it to a geometric perspective of the Stiefel manifold, providing an approachable intuition to the transform.
-We go on to describe practical solutions for using the Givens representation in a general Bayesian inference setting in Section \ref{implementation}.
-In Section~\ref{examples} we illustrate with statistical examples the use of the Givens representation and how it compares to existing methods in practice.
-Lastly, we conclude with a brief discussion in Section~\ref{discussion} where we summarize our contributions.
+We organize the paper as follows.
+In Section~\ref{related}, we discuss existing methods for Bayesian inference over the Stiefel manifold and the difficulty in implementing these methods in existing Bayesian software frameworks.
+In Section~\ref{Givens} we describe the Givens representation by first introducing the Givens reduction algorithm and then connecting it to a geometric perspective of the Stiefel manifold.
+We try to provide an approachable intuition to the transform.
+We then describe how to practically apply the Givens representation to sample from posterior densities that are specified in terms of orthogonal matrices in Section \ref{implementation}.
+In Section~\ref{examples} we present results for statistical examples demonstrating in practice our Givens representation approach and how it compares with other methods.